 The quality improvement movement has changed its focus from improving the health of patients to obtaining the greatest return for the investment.
 Why?
 Because experience has shown, time and again that the former is beyond our abilities, beyond any 'carrot and stick' approach to patient care, and beyond any contrived incentive realignments.
 When it comes to lifestyle management, we fail, miserably.
 For instance, getting people to stop smoking, the only thing that has worked is raising the pric

-Much of the work on health disparities and inequities in access focuses on comparisons between the insured and those without coverage; the uninsured come out wanting.
-[Surprise] “Uninsurance is associated with mortality.”
-Uninsured persons have less access to services and suffer worse health outcomes than those insured.
-Breast Cancer patients suffer with a 30-50% higher mortality rate Accident victims have a 37% greater mortality rate (1)
+Much of the work on health disparities and inequities in access focuses on comparisons between the insured and those without coverage.
+It should come as no surprise that the uninsured come out wanting and “Uninsurance is associated with mortality.”
+Furthermore, Uninsured persons have less access to services, suffering worse health outcomes than that of the insured.
+Breast Cancer patients seem to have a 30-50% higher mortality rate then those without cancer.

 When patients require specific therapies and an insurance company makes the frail or sickly patients jump thru hoops, denying or delaying care, it's time to move away from the insurance model.
 How furious should we be when the insurer uses technicalities to refuse coverage, makes patients wait incessantly on the phone, transfers calls to G_d knows now many departments and then, after seemingly hours, the connection breaks, etc.?

 Read how "shotgun medicine" can be harmful to your health!